LLNL/RAJA/docs/sphinx/dev_guide/contributing.rst

 Contributing to RAJA
 *********************

-RAJA is a collaborative open source software project.
-We embrace contributions from anyone who wants to add features or improve its existing capabilities.
-This section is intended for folks who want to contribute new features or bugfixes to RAJA.
-It assumes you are familiar with Git, which we use for source code revision control, and GitHub, which is the site where our project is hosted.
-It describes the basics, such as:
+Since RAJA is a collaborative open source software project, we embrace contributions from anyone who wants to add features or improve its existing capabilities.
+This section describes basic processes to follow for individuals outside of the core RAJA team to contribute new features or bugfixes to RAJA.
+It assumes you are familiar with `Git <https://git-scm.com/>`_, which we use for source code version control, and `GitHub <https://github.com/>`_, which is where our project is hosted.

+This section describes development processes, such as:

+  * Making a fork of the RAJA repository
+  * Creating a branch for development
-  * what a good pull request (PR) looks like
+  * Creating a pull request (PR)
-  * tests that your PR must pass before it can be merged into RAJA
+  * Tests that your PR must pass before it can be merged into RAJA

 ============
 Forking RAJA
 ============

-If you aren't in the LLNL organization on GitHub or not a member of the core RAJA team of developers at LLNL, then you won't have permission to push a new branch to the RAJA repository.
+If you are not a member of the LLNL organization on GitHub or not a member of the core RAJA team of developers, then you do not have permission to create a branch in the RAJA repository.
 This is due to the policy adopted by the LLNL organization on GitHub in which the RAJA project resides.
 Fortunately, you may still contribute to RAJA by `forking the RAJA repo
 <https://github.com/LLNL/RAJA/fork>`_.
-This will create a copy of the RAJA
+Forking creates a copy of the RAJA
 repository that you own.
-You can push code changes to that copy to GitHub and create pull requests in the RAJA project.
+You can push code changes on that copy to GitHub and create a pull request in the RAJA project.

-.. note:: Contributors who are not in the LLNL GitHub organization and members
+.. note:: A contributor who is not a member of the LLNL GitHub organization
-          of the core team of RAJA developers cannot create branches in the RAJA repo.
+          and a member of the core team of RAJA developers cannot create a branch in the RAJA repo.
 However, anyone can create a fork of the RAJA project and create a pull request in the RAJA project.

 =========================
 Developing RAJA Code